badrib/test1/README.md

     Verb   URI                     Description
     GET	   /webproxy/cname/*      HTTP POST request is passed to target, identified by cname for the URL provided after /cname/

+Request JSON - The JSON Body for the URL in target.

+Response JSON -

+On Error - Error Details.

+on Success - Response from the target.

 POST response from the system identified by cname
 --------------